 So much falling.

-Just when I feel like I’m gaining strength something causes this sense of falling once more.
+Then, just when I feel like I’m gaining strength, something causes this sense of falling once more.

 Anxiety over something that was said.